ZeroTester/my_application_test/README.md

 # My test application

-This is just a test.
+This is just a test repository.